g7fernandes/us-international-pt-improved-keyboard-xkb/README.md

 The US layout also miss the masculine and feminine symbols ª and º.

+MacOS has an ["international layout"](https://i.stack.imgur.com/OWKn4.png) with all accents.
+But the letters don't come with the accents.

 ## The Layouts

 All have ª and º added to the 4th and 3rd level of the <kbd>H</kbd> key <AC06>.